golioth/golioth-zephyr-sdk/CONTRIBUTING.md

 <!-- omit in toc -->
 ### Before Submitting a Bug Report

-We have a special place in our hearts for Embedded Developers and have been on the receiving end of some nasty sillicon errata and software bugs.
+We have a special place in our hearts for Embedded Developers and have been on the receiving end of some nasty silicon errata and software bugs.
 Because of this we genuinely appreciate the time and effort you put into uncovering bugs not only in our software but yours as well.

-To best help you out we *reccomend* that you gather the following information before making a bug report.
+To best help you out we *recommend* that you gather the following information before making a bug report.

 - Make sure that you are using the latest supported version
 - Check if there is not already a bug report existing for your bug or error in the [bug tracker](https://github.com/golioth/golioth-zephyr-sdk/issues?q=label%3Abug).